Skip to Content

 I use a Downy Ball ;)

-NOTE: The use of Vinegar will eventually wear out the elastic bands in your clothing.
+NOTE: Vinegar will eventually wear out the elastic bands in your clothing.

 Use sparingly or not at all with clothing items that contain elastic.

-woman's hand pouring homemade fabric softener into washing machine
+A person pouring homemade liquid fabric softener into a washing machine drawer with a jug of softener beside it.

 Homemade Fabric Softener-No Hair Conditioner Variation